 - For the Second year examination, the student’s name, teacher and the student’s home phone number and email address is essential.
 If the students is nominated for the National examination, the student’s chemistry teacher will be the first contact but the student may also need to be contacted.

 - Teachers will be notified of their student’s scores and be provided a copy of the local exam by May 15th, if possible.

 - No later than April 5, I will contact the teacher of the students who had the top twenty scores on second year examinations.
 These students will be nominated to take the National Exam.
 I need to have very quick turnaround for this process because I would like to fill all 12 slots and will continue down the list until they are.
 The student will only be contacted with the provided home phone number or email only if the student’s teacher does not reply within three days.

 - According to the rules, these students must be U. S. citizens or legal permanent residents.
 Only two students from each school can take the exam.
-The complete rules for the National Examination are available at Exam Rules The National Examination will be given at J. Sargeant Reynolds Comm.
-College in Richmond on Saturday, April 27
+The complete rules for the National Examination are available at Exam Rules

 - If the student is one of the top 20 scores on the National exam, they will be invited to attend the US Olympiad camp at the Air Force Academy in Colorado Springs, Colorado.